ChestnutKurisu/CSE291D_Final_Project_SP25/README.md

 ## Usage Notes

-`WaveSimulation` now supports several boundary conditions and flexible initial sources.
-The boundary condition can be selected when constructing a simulation via the `boundary` keyword with one of:
+`WaveSimulator2D` supports several boundary conditions and flexible initial sources.
+The boundary condition can be selected when constructing a simulation via the `boundary_condition` keyword with one of:

 * `"reflective"` – zero normal derivative at the edges (mirror boundary)
 * `"periodic"` – domain repeats at the edges
 * `"absorbing"` – damped sponge layer near the borders

-The initial disturbance can be provided through `initialize(source_func=...)` where `source_func` is a function of coordinate arrays ``(X, Y)``.
-For example, a Gaussian pulse centered in the domain can be created with:
+The initial disturbance is passed via ``initial_field`` when creating a `WaveSimulator2D` or through the ``scene_builder`` used by `simulate_wave`.
+A Gaussian pulse centered in the domain can be created with:

 ```python
 def gaussian(X, Y, sigma=5):